sri0606/pragYantra/README.md

 # PragYantra

-PragYantra is a simple software project that aims to simulate a humanoid robot with vision, hearing, speech, and memory functionalities.
+PragYantra is a simple software project designed to simulate a humanoid robot with vision, hearing, speech, and memory functionalities.
 This project aims to create a flexible platform for experimenting with artificial intelligence and human-machine interaction.
 As of now, it is more like an LLM, but with extended capabilities, enabling it to see, hear and engage in verbal communication.

 ![PragYantra's Architecture](arch.jpg)